Image: Roj Whitelock/Alamy

 It’s the ultimate feminist paradox: believing in equality but hesitating to claim the identity that represents it.
 Who can blame us?
 Being the “first woman” in any space—whether as a ship designer, my first job out of college, a corporate exec, or a lawyer—was more about survival than slogans.
 Looking back, we see those moments as personal triumphs, not feminist milestones.

-What is a Feminist: Why the “Man-Hating” Myth Still Haunts Us
+What’s a Feminist?
+Why the ‘Man-Hating’ Myth Still Haunts Us

 During the Reagan era, feminists were portrayed as bitter, lonely, and man-hating—women no man would want.
 These stereotypes didn’t just dismiss our hard-earned work; they brought on division, forcing women like me to make a choice.
 The second wave’s stance felt jarring compared to the first wave’s solidarity.
 Who were we fighting—inequality or men themselves?